We advocate for equitable housing policies.

 Join our Eastside Advocate base: Be available to respond to action alerts like calling or emailing your representative, signing a petition, or attending a council meeting.

-Stay informed: Subscribe to our mailing list and follow us on social media.
+Stay informed: Subscribe to our advocacy mailing list below and follow us on social media.
 It is a critical role to help us get the word out and educate more community members about the importance of affordable housing in creating healthy, inclusive communities.

 For questions, contact Kathryn Jacoby